 “No, I tricked him.
 That man saw the two of us, and what he was seeing was like a pair of little pussycats.
 You can go up to a hundred cats, one after another, and they’re all perfectly docile.
 Then you meet that one that looks the same, but suddenly it has its claws digging into your arm to hold on while it sinks its teeth all the way into your hand.
 That’s me.
 I’m the one that bites.”

 Strip (2010) hosts a collection of colorful and amusing brigands reminiscent of the three early caper novels between The Butcher’s Boy and Sleeping Dogs.
-However, Perry’s dry and objective voice is now utterly established: if Big Fish still sounded like Elmore Leonard at times, Strip recalls Leonard only in plot details.
-The first chapter, where a ne’er-do-well uses a huge construction excavator to fight off thugs who have come to collect, is a masterpiece of underdone humor.
-Still, it’s good that for the next book Perry went back to what he does best.
+However, Perry’s dry and objective voice is now utterly established.
+If Big Fish sounded like Elmore Leonard at times, Strip recalls Leonard only in plot details.
+The first chapter, where a ne’er-do-well uses a huge construction excavator to fight off thugs who have come to collect, is wonderfully underdone.

-Arguably Perry’s capstone to date, The Informant (2011), brings back the party from The Butcher’s Boy and Sleeping Dogs to interact and collude one last time.
-It took Perry 30 years to write the Butcher’s Boy trilogy, but the through line is strong.
+Arguably Perry’s capstone so far, The Informant (2011) brings back the characters from The Butcher’s Boy and Sleeping Dogs.
+It took Perry 30 years to complete the Butcher’s Boy trilogy — Lawrence Block admiringly pointed out to me in person that the trilogy was “written in real time” — but the through line is strong.
 It’s a major contribution to the genre, and if Perry had written nothing else, he would still have a place at the top table.

-The opening chapter of The Boyfriend (2013) is a scathing account of petty competition between gal pals at a post-college lunch.
+The Boyfriend (2013) begins with a scathing account of petty competition between gal pals at a few-years-past-college lunch.
 I wouldn’t dare make these sweeping assertions about female behavior myself, but when I showed it to my wife, she shrugged and said, “It’s true.”
 It’s great to have Jack Till back, although the bad guy is more predictable and all those sex scenes with paid escorts and other young women are a bit over-the-top.
-Mr. Perry, I think we need at least one more Jack Till story, don’t you?
+Mr. Perry, I think we need at least one more novel with Jack Till, don’t you?

-This takes us up to the current offering, A String of Beads, which is one of the best Jane books so far.
+A String of Beads (2015) is one of the best Jane Whitefield books yet.
 Everything is back in its right place, including Jane vs. the Mafia.
-To close out this overview, here’s the quintessential worker, Thomas Perry, imagining how old-school Italian criminals do their jobs:
+Perry loves to describe how old-school Italian criminals do their jobs:

 In the garden behind the big brick house on Middlesex in Buffalo, Lorenzo Malconi closed his eyes again.
 He never really slept in the afternoon, but pretending to nap made people underestimate him and gave him a chance to think.
 Teddy Mangeoli was in a position that wasn’t warranted by his talents or his character.
 The next strong wind would blow him away like a brown leaf off a tree.
 But Lorenzo Malconi had never been an impatient man, and at this stage of his life he valued cunning above audacity.
 He would not be the one to send Teddy Mangeoli to the undertakers.
 Instead, he might be the one who waited until somebody else did, and then administer justice on the culprit and exert his moral authority over both families.
 That would depend on who moved first.